 Joshua, a fisherman from Bacolod City, earned just enough to feed his family and send his children to school.
 But when the lockdown hit, he was unable to work.
 With no income, Joshua was forced to sell his fishing boat.
 With no boat, he is now unable to fish and is looking for odd jobs to survive.
 ICM’s data shows that Joshua’s story is not an exception, but a devastating trend for countless poor families

 Far from Normal Yet

 Since the community quarantine was implemented, ICM has been conducting Sentinel surveys every few weeks with hundreds of on-the-ground contacts such as community leaders, pastors, and ICM staff.
-Those surveys demonstrate that the struggles faced by the poor are continuing.
-For example, in August 2020 68% of the sentinels indicated that they were earning less income than before the lockdown, and 67% were still earning less in November 2020.
+Those surveys demonstrate that the poor continue to struggle.
+For example, in August 2020 68% of the sentinels indicated that they were earning less income than before the lockdown.
+67% still earn less in November 2020.
 In August, 46% borrowed funds for their daily needs and in November 43% were still borrowing funds.
-Near the end of 2020, 11% ate less than normal, and a small but important percentage (4%) were forced to cut the size of children’s meals due to lack of available food.
+Near the end of 2020, 11% ate less than normal.
+A small but important percentage (4%) had to cut the size of children’s meals due to lack of available food.